This Thick and Creamy Restaurant-Style Tzatziki Dip makes a great sauce, dip, or spread. Make extra because you’ll want to put it on everything!

-We’ve been in North Carolina for almost four years.
-FOUR.
-These past few months the walls have officially closed in and my bubble is about to pop.
-Get me out of here!!!
+We’ve been in North Carolina for almost four years and these past few months the walls have officially closed in.
 I need a change of pace like Madison the cat needs to be shaved like a lion.
 It’s basically a necessity at this point.

 Thick and Creamy Restaurant-Style Tzatziki Dip

 We can’t get enough of this super tasty dip!
-Works great as a dip, spread, or sauce for anything your heart desires!
+It works great as a dip, spread, or sauce for anything your heart desires!

 Thick and Creamy Restaurant-Style Tzatziki Dip